karantamhane/boggle/README.md

 Execution instructions -

-* Clone the repo at http://github.com/karantamhane/boggle.git (or simply download the 'client.rb' file from the repo)
+* Clone the repo at http://github.com/karantamhane/boggle.git
-* Change directory to the one containing 'client.rb' file
+* Note IP address of server machine.
+* Run "ruby server.rb" in terminal of server machine.
+* Enter server IP address in 'client.rb' (line 5)
-* Play the game by executing " ruby 'client.rb' " in the terminal
+* Play the game by executing "ruby client.rb" in the terminal

 Requirements -